4/25/2019

 speaker

-Kelsey DeBrien
+Kelsey DeBrian

-Vice President for Investor Relations
+Vice President, Investor Relations

 Thank you, Shannon.
 Good morning, everyone.
 Thank you for joining us today on our first quarter conference call.
-The results that we announced this morning, the audio feed of this call, and the slides that we'll reference are available on our website at raytheon.com.
-Following this morning's call, an archive of both the audio replay and a printable version of the slides will be available in the Investor Relations section of our website.
-With me today are Tom Kennedy, our Chairman and Chief Executive Officer, and Toby O'Brien, our Chief Financial Officer.
+The results that we announced this morning, the audio feed of this call, and the slides that we'll reference are available on our website at Raytheon.com.
+Following this morning's call, an archive of both the audio replay and a printable version of the slides will be available in the investor relations section of our website.
+With me today are Tom Kennedy. our Chairman and Chief Executive Officer, and Toby O'Brien, our Chief Financial Officer.
 We'll start with some brief remarks by Tom and Toby and then move on to questions.
 Before I turn the call over to Tom, I'd like to caution you regarding our forward-looking statements.
-Any matters discussed today that are not historical facts, particularly comments regarding the company's future plans, objectives, and expected performance constitute forward-looking statements.
+Any matters discussed today that are not historical facts, particularly comments regarding the company's future plans, objectives, and expected performance, constitute forward-looking statements.
 These statements are based on a wide range of assumptions that the company believes are reasonable but are subject to a range of uncertainties and risks that are summarized at the end of our earnings release and are discussed in detail in our SEC filings.
 With that, I'll turn the call over to Tom.

 speaker